 How to measure lifecycle email ROI.

-Because every outcome in these sequences is itself a product event, you can close the measurement loop in the same tool.
-GetFluxly's analytics surface shows event counts per user and per segment, so you can compare cohorts of users who entered a sequence against those who did not and see the actual behavioral lift.
+Because every outcome in these sequences is itself a product event, you can close the loop in the same tool.
+GetFluxly's analytics surface shows event counts per user and per segment, so you can compare users who entered a sequence against those who did not.
+For the full walkthrough, see measuring email automation ROI for SaaS .

 Lifecycle email automation in GetFluxly.